Field Trip Program

 Students begin their visit in the Jockey Hollow Visitors Center for an introduction to the National Park Service and the program.
 After the introduction, the group is divided in half unless the class size totals twenty-five students or less.
 Fifty (50) is the maximum number of students per program.
 Both groups will participate in both components, switching location halfway through the program--one group moving to the 18th century farm house and the other remaining in the visitors center.
 Each group is then divided further, into three equal groups for small group activities.
 It will expedite the program if the teacher has a plan to divide the students prior to their visit.
 The students in the visitors center are tasked with deciding- -will they join the army or is the cost too high.
-To make this decision they hear the promises of a recruiting sergeant and read/listen to excerpts from the diary of a Morristown soldier.
-In small groups, students will examine traditional soldiers personal equipment, identifying each object's function, then reporting their findings to the entire class.
+To make this decision they hear the promises of a recruiting sergeant and decide why or why not they would join the Continental Army, In small groups, students will examine traditional soldiers personal equipment, discovering each object's function, deciding which of the objects would be most important to a soldier, and then reporting their findings to the entire class.
 Students will enter a reproduction hut and envision themselves spending the winter there- identifying and learning about the 18th century version of some of our modern items.
 The students in the Wick House, also in small groups, will examine the rooms where the officers stayed, where the family stayed and the area they shared to prepare their meals.
-Each group will become an expert on their assigned room, and report back to their classmates the function of the objects, and how these objects tell us about the people that used them.
+Each student will be assigned to find a certain object.
+Then the entire class will visit each area of the house, with a discussion of the function of the objects they discovered, and how these objects tell us about the people that used them.

 If the teacher has an additional twenty (20) minutes after the program, and wishes the students to participate in a soldier's drill ( a "training exercise' with the students utilizing wooden "muskets") she/he needs to discuss this with the ranger.
 Please advise the Park Ranger upon your arrival and remember to inform your transportation that the program will now last two hours and fifty minutes.